mattriese/jobly-react/README.md

 ##

-Users can visit pages with forms to login or signup.
+Users can visit pages with forms to login or sign up.
 Once logged in, users can navigate with the navbar to /companies to see a list of all of the companies in the database, and click on them to visit their page and see their job listings.
 Or the user can click to visit /jobs to see a list of all of the job listings.
 Both /companies and /jobs have a search form to narrow down the results.

 ###